moiraberens/Thesis-Obfuscating-Unwanted-Objects-in-Images-with-Autoencoders/README.md

-# Code for Thesis "Obfuscating Unwanted Objects in Images with Autoencoders"
+# Code used in the thesis "Obfuscating Unwanted Objects in Images with Autoencoders"
 In this repository, you can find the code I have created to run the experiments described in my thesis.

 #### Naming